ain-soph/trojanzoo/README.md

 2. **(todo)** `conda install trojanzoo`
 3. `docker pull local0state/trojanzoo`
 4. **(RECOMMEND)**`pip install -e .` or `python setup.py develop`
-    > This could install the github repo package but avoid copying files to `site_packages`, so that during developing `TrojanZoo`, you don't need move `example` files to the root directory of repo.
+    > This could install the github repo as a package but avoid copying files to `site_packages`, so that you can easily keep it updated by doing `github pull`.

 ## Quick Start